We pit camera phone vs digital camera in a quest to determine which is best for photographers and videographers. It’s closer than you’d think!

 Pixel 7 Pro · f/1.85 · 1/24s · 6.81mm · ISO592

 But don’t count cameras out just yet.
 With larger sensors and interchangeable lenses, digital cameras offer unparalleled versatility in the different kinds of shots they can capture.
-For most professional applications, a good camera is still going to reign supreme – no one is about to argue that an iPhone’s portrait mode is a better choice than a mirrorless camera and 85mm f/1.4 lens for serious portrait photography.
+For most professional applications, a good camera will still reign supreme – no one is about to argue that an iPhone’s portrait mode is a better choice than a mirrorless camera and 85mm f/1.4 lens for serious portrait photography.
 Or at least, they shouldn’t.

 Let’s run through the key strengths and weaknesses of smartphones and cameras as we aim to settle the question: smartphone vs digital camera: which is better?